Common

 Galactose (a milk sugar) and fructose (found in fruit) are other common monosaccharides.
 This makes them different molecules despite sharing the same atoms in the same proportions, and they are all isomers of one another, or isomeric monosaccharides.
 Glucose and galactose are aldoses, and fructose is a ketose.

-READ ALSO: What is 36 caliber?
+READ ALSO: What is the application of heat exchanger?

 Is fructose a disaccharide?